-From January 2022, children and young people who are currently on action/action plus, attend a maintained setting and are in certain year groups will begin to move over to the new system.
-These year groups are: Nursery Years 1 and 2, Year 1, Year 3, Year 5, Year 7 and Year 10.
+Since January 2022, some groups of learners with existing School Action/School Action Plus support started to move over to the new IDP system.
+This includes those in Nursery Years 1 and 2, Year 1, Year 3, Year 5, Year 7 and Year 10.

 Families of these children should receive a notice from the school or local authority, letting them know that the new system is coming into force.

-Groups of learners which are not outlined above will move over to the new system at a later date.
-We will keep this page updated when we have more information on this.
+Groups of learners which are not outlined above will start to move over to the new system at a later date.

 As above, from January 2022, some more groups of learners will start to move over to the new IDP system.
 These learners will receive a notice from their school or local authority, letting them know that they will be moving over to the new system for planning support.